 b CMV infection symptom control was defined as resolution or improvement of tissue-invasive disease or CMV syndrome for symptomatic patients at baseline, or no new symptoms for patients who were asymptomatic at baseline.

 The treatment effect was consistent across transplant type, age group, and the presence of CMV syndrome/disease at baseline.
-However, LIVTENCITY was less effective against subjects with increased CMV DNA levels (≥ 50 000 IU/mL) and patients with absence of genotypic resistance (see table 5).
+However, LIVTENCITY was less effective against subjects with increased CMV DNA levels (≥ 50 000 IU/mL) and patients with absence of genotypic resistance (see Table 5).

 Table 5: Percentage of Responders by subgroup in Study 303